 As a regular guest on Leo Laporte’s show The Tech Guy on TWiT TV, we’ve talked about the eero before and I’ve been curious to check it out.
 When the kind folks at eero sent me a starter kit to test drive, I was excited to get it up and running.
 Bottom line: I’m impressed.

-If you hate weak Wi-Fi like I do, you’re going to love eero.
+If you hate weak Wi-Fi like I do (I mean, who doesn’t?), you’re going to love eero.
 It was created to maximize your Wi-Fi signal at home and solve dead zones in your house or apartment.
 Unlike a Wi-Fi extender, which I tried but it did not work, eero creates your very own network.
 Set-up is easy and it took me just 20 minutes to set up all three devices … and I’m not the most tech savvy guy around.
 This thing is so simple to set up, my sister Carol could do it and that’s saying something.
 (Just kidding, Carol!)

 Eero covers every corner of every room with reliable Wi-Fi.
 Just download the app, plug an eero directly into your existing cable or DSL modem, and follow the prompts on your smartphone (I love the humor that’s incorporated into the prompts, making set-up feel fun, not stressful!)
 It works best when the devices are 40 feet or less apart and there aren’t any walls or appliances in the way.
 My wife can now stream movies in all rooms of our house (she had been complaining that our streaming services like Netflix, Hulu and Amazon Instant Video weren’t working) and I can work on my laptop anywhere.
 It’s awesome!